 It will ensure that you don't compromise with your lifestyle even after you retire.
 Compounding and tax advantage on your regular deposits can help you build a healthy retirement corpus.

 Rewarding yourself is important, as it will make you stick to your financial plan and also keep you motivated.
 What good is your money if you can never enjoy it?
 Create a fund for fun stuff (travel, partying, eating out, movies and concerts) and make monthly if not weekly contributions to it from your income.
 This will save your pocket from any unplanned burden.
 I have even seen people taking loans to fund their trips, so I recommend having a separate fund to reward yourself.

 Spend Wisely by Keeping a Check on Unnecessary Expenses

 Includes use of deals and coupons when available or waiting for a bumper sale to get the best deals.
-This includes making meals at home, setting monthly shopping limit and selling all the unwanted items in your home.
-There is a fine line which separates this resolution from the above-mentioned fun stuff resolution.
+This includes making meals at home, setting a monthly shopping limit and selling all the unwanted items in your home.
+There is a fine line that separates this resolution from the above-mentioned fun stuff resolution.